tabishjamal/hr-analytics-kaggle/README.md

  * Logistic Regression
  * Decision Tree
  * Random Forest
- * (Other models such as xgBoost can also be used)
+ * (Other models such as xgBoost and SVM can also be used)

 #### 5. Model Selection and Evaluation
- * Decision Tree with tree depth = 6
+ * Decision Tree with tree depth = 6 and using Upsampled Data.
  * F-1 score and AUC has been used for Evaluation metrics.
 Because data is imbalanced.